jeffpar/pcjs.v1/disks/pc/os2/misc/football/87357/README.md

 OS/2 FOOTBALL Boot Disk (v4.41.00)
 ---

-This disk contains an updated version of the [OS/2 FOOTBALL Boot Disk (v7.68.17)](/disks/pc/os2/misc/football/87058/).
+This disk contains an updated version of [OS/2 FOOTBALL Boot Disk (v7.68.17)](/disks/pc/os2/misc/football/87058/).
+The binaries were built in December 1987, using the final OS/2 1.0 sources merged with assorted FOOTBALL changes.

 It crashes on an 80286, jumping to invalid code immediately after performing a processor check.
 On an 80386, the following boot message is displayed on-screen: